 -

-Now put the Left sensor on the black line, and you will notice the first value increases, similarly put the Right sensor on the black line, and you will notice the second value increases.
+Now put the left sensor on the black line, and you will notice the first value increases, similarly put the Right sensor on the black line, and you will notice the second value increases.

 -